How a well-aimed snowball can make more than a dent

 Whilst some know Snowball, many more don’t.
 Expanding market awareness is central to growth.
 But as the website descriptions prove, they need a more distinctive pitch.

-Short, punchy interviews with the investors gave me a compelling list of why Snowball mattered and highlighted some confusion.
+Short, punchy interviews with the investors gave me a compelling list of why Snowball mattered and inspired fresh thinking about how to tell that story.

 I heard about Snowball’s commitment to systemic change and its deep and thorough research.
 Many I spoke to liked Snowball’s distinctive multi-asset ‘all weathers’ investment strategy.
-Others told me they could see how deeply impact shapes Snowball’s culture.
+Others spoke of Snowball’s culture: thoughtful, collaborative, and focused on doing good well.

 Having listened to the target audience, I wanted to hear more from the core Snowball team.
 I led a focused workshop that allowed them to discuss what motivated them.
 We explored many nuances together.

-I presented a summary of my findings to the Board and made a series of recommendations and outlined some simple next steps.
+I presented a summary of my findings to the Board, made a series of recommendations, and outlined some simple next steps.

 _